Jump to Recipe Print Recipe

 Allergen Information:

-• If you can not eat xanthan gum, make these cookies gum-free using my DIY Gluten Free Flour Blend.
-It works well in this recipe.
+These oatmeal cookies are gluten-free, nut-free, and soy-free.
+Make them dairy-free by using plant-based butter.
+If you can not have xanthan or guar gum, make these cookies gum-free using my DIY Gluten Free Flour Blend.
+My blend works well in this recipe.

 Ingredient Notes:

-• Gluten Free Flour Blend – I have tested three different flour blends in this recipe.
+• Gluten-Free Flour Blend – I have tested three different flour blends in this recipe.
 King Arthur Measure for Measure, Bob’s Red Mill 1 to 1 GF Blend, and Authentic Foods Multi-Blend.
 This doesn’t mean other blends won’t work; I only test what I have on hand.

 • Raisins – You can use brown or golden.